** First Published January 17, 2018. Updated March 9, 2018 to reflect Aqua-Spark Investment.

 Hatch will launch its first cohort of eight startups this spring.
 The three-month immersive program will be held in Bergen, and teams will be housed at the city’s technology transfer office Bergen Teknologioverforing (BTO).
 Once enrolled, each team will receive €25,000 ($30,600), along with mentoring from Hatch’s network of industry connections.
 Companies that Hatch deems have high potential will also have access to an additional €25,000 loan upon completion of the program.

 The new accelerator program is hitting the market at a good time.
 The global aquaculture market is expected to reach $219.42 billion by 2022.
-For now, aquaculture tech is still a small segment, but it’s growing.
-Investments raised by seafood and aquaculture startups last year represented a 271% increase over the $193 million they raised in 2017, according to AgFunder data.
-(Stay tuned for our 2017 AgriFood Tech Investing Report next month!)
+For now, aquaculture tech is still a small segment, but it’s growing; since 2014, funding has increased 180% to reach $122.4 million, and deal activity 88% to 32 deals in 2017, according to AgFunder data.

 The growth in aquaculture tech investments reflects an increasing investor appetite and widening investor base, says Monica Jain, founder of Fish 2.0, a seafood competition aimed at connecting investors with sustainable businesses in the sector.